 Proper Sleep for Better Productivity

-Sleep, therefore, is not a luxury, nor a distraction for things we tend to believe are more important.
+Sleep, therefore, is not a luxury, nor a distraction for things we tend to believe is more important.
 In some cases, though, we are forced to miss sleep because of family obligations, shift work, or jobs that are demanding.
 Whatever the situation may be, every business owner should make adequate sleep one of his foremost priorities, not just for his employees but for himself as well.
 Here are four ways to do just that.

 1. Find the root.

 The first step to solving a problem is by finding what causes it.
 Whether it is brought about by a personal dilemma or a work-related one, stress is one of the biggest triggers of sleep deprivation.
 Start by identifying your stressors and then taking the steps to lessen them.
-Also, by knowing what to expect and when to expect it, you are able to see patterns and prepare for them.
+Also, by knowing what to expect and when to expect it, you can see patterns and prepare for them.
 Once you are aware of what triggers these, you are empowered to address and manage stress better.
-Doing so would not only significantly lower your stress levels, it will also consequently help you sleep better.
+Doing so would not only significantly lower your stress levels, but it will also consequently help you sleep better.

 2. Sweat it off.

 Regular exercise is not only recommended for its benefits to our bodies, but also for our mental and psychological health.
-When we do physical activities such as running, playing sports, taking care of kids (yes, this counts!), or working out, our bodies release endorphins that activates positive feelings.
+When we do physical activities such as running, playing sports, taking care of kids (yes, this counts!), or working out, our bodies release endorphins that activate positive feelings.
 In fact, exercise is effective, although underused, to treat mild to moderate depression.
 What’s more, keeping fit through exercise makes our muscles loose and flexible as opposed to being tight and painful when we are stressed.
 Depression and stress are two factors that are linked to sleep deprivation and engaging in physical activity is one way of combating these.
 It should be noted, though, that exercise must be done at least 2 hours before bedtime to allow our body temperature to return to normal.
 An alternative activity to a rigorous workout may be a relaxing one like yoga and meditation.

 3. Eat right.

 Studies show that sugar temporarily boosts our blood sugar levels and when taken near bedtime, will wreak havoc to our sleeping patterns, causing sleep deprivation.
-On the other hand, by eliminating sodas and snacks high not only in sugar, but also in sodium and saturated fat, we greatly reduce the side effects of sleep deprivation.
-Replacing junk food with fruits, vegetables, raw or unsalted roasted nuts, salads, and healthy protein smoothies will do wonders to our bodies and our mental and psychological health.
+On the other hand, by eliminating sodas and snacks high not only in sugar but also in sodium and saturated fat, we greatly reduce the side effects of sleep deprivation.
+Replacing junk food with fruits, vegetables, raw or unsalted roasted nuts, salads, and healthy protein smoothies will do wonders for our bodies and our mental and psychological health.
 Apart from these, it is recommended that caffeine intake be at a minimum and should only be taken before noon so as not to keep you awake at night and cause sleep deprivation.

 4. Hire a virtual assistant.

 What keeps most of us up at night is probably the thought of not having enough time.
 Some people have taken sleep for granted because of a need to do more, be more, and have more.
 So instead of being in bed “recharging”, others would rather be somewhere else, doing something else.
-There is actually a way to go around this without sacrificing your drive to become successful, nor your desire to have a fuller life - and that is by hiring a personal assistant, a virtual assistant to be exact.
+There is a way to go around this without sacrificing your drive to become successful, nor your desire to have a fuller life - and that is by hiring a personal assistant, a virtual assistant to be exact.
 When you outsource work, you prioritize the tasks that earn you the most value while delegating the rest.
 Virtual assistant services free you from non-essential day-to-day responsibilities and enable you to get more out of your workday by allowing you to focus on expanding your business and, most importantly, achieving your much-needed work-life balance.

 Some of the undertakings a virtual assistant can do for business owners are as follows: administrative duties and office support for supervisors and managers, fielding phone calls, responding to inquiries through emails or company websites, creating spreadsheets and presentation decks, and internet research.
-In addition, an online personal assistant can manage your calendar for you.
-May it be a professional or a personal one, you can be sure that having someone make appointments, deal with invitations, plan events for you, and actually be reminded of these, is a huge reprieve from a busy life.
+Also, an online personal assistant can manage your calendar for you.
+May it be a professional or a personal one, you can be sure that having someone make appointments, deal with invitations, plan events for you, and be reminded of these, is a huge reprieve from a busy life.
 What’s more, with a personal virtual assistant, you never have to worry about missing a crucial business appointment or an important family event, simply because your schedule has been efficiently laid out for you.

 These are just some of the myriad of ways a virtual assistant can ease the burden of an often stress-filled life that every business owner possesses.
 Hiring an extra set of hands via an online assistant, therefore, may very well be one of your best bets in getting enough sleep for you and consequently, for your employees.